st-matskevich/go-dummyserver/README.md

 Dummy server which implementes <b>[Reservation API](https://github.com/st-matskevich/go-matchmaker#reservation-api)</b> for <b>[go-matchmaker](https://github.com/st-matskevich/go-matchmaker)</b>.

 Can be used as example or test image.
+Available as [image](https://hub.docker.com/r/stmatskevich/go-dummyserver) on Docker Hub.

 ## Built with